lafsar/Chess/Chess/Chess.Domain/Readme.txt

 The reason for this is we don't want to instantiate new chess piece objects everytime we need to calculate where their possible move locations could be.
 This is important for determining whether the next move will put the current player's king in check - we just need to mock the next move and reset the board back to the original state before performing the actual move.

 Each core move strategy is based on a direction since half of the chesspieces in the game can move multiple tiles in a single direction, I figured I get maximum re-use out of that.
+This is sort of a decorator pattern since the Knight, Queen and King are dynamically adding functionality to the abstract BaseMoveStrategy.

 Since the pawn has such unique moves, I used an adapter pattern to explicitly define what the pawn move strategy does differently from other move strategies.